Part VI

 Every interaction is a thread in the web of shared reality we co-create.

-To walk the Path of the Dragon is to take Radical Responsibility for the influence we wield.
+To walk the Path of the Dragon is to take Radical Responsibility for the influence you wield.

-The foundation for all ethical action on this Path is the Serene Center.
-From this grounded, non-reactive presence arise discernment and compassion.
+The foundation for ethical action on this Path is the Serene Center.
+From this grounded, non-reactive presence arise discernment and compassion; without it, even good intentions distort.

 The Foundation: Trust as Ethical Infrastructure

-Trust is the invisible architecture of any transformational space—the quality of the relational field that makes vulnerability and co-creation possible.
+Trust is the invisible architecture of any transformational space—the quality of the relational field that makes vulnerability, agency, and co-creation possible.

 Principles of Trust-Building